 Dartmouth Day Cruise on the Dart Venturer

-The Dart Venturer also leaves from Torquay’s North Quay and sails along the coast to the beautiful port of Dartmouth every day between April 1st and October 31st.
+Dart Venturer sails along the coast to the beautiful port of Dartmouth every day between April 1st and October 31st.

-It departs from Torquay at 11.05 and sails, via Brixham to Dartmouth.
+Departing from Torquay’s North Quay at 11.05, it sails, via Brixham, to Dartmouth.
 The return journey leaves Dartmouth at 15.30 arriving back in Torquay at 17.00.

-This trip is weather dependent so call 01803 555872 to check conditions are suitable or call in to the Western Lady ticket kiosk at Vaughn Parade Torquay.
+Watch the weather forecast as this trip is weather dependent.
+You can call 01803 555872 to check conditions are suitable.
+Alternatively, call in to the Western Lady ticket kiosk at Vaughn Parade Torquay.
 You can find out more information by clicking the link below:

-Take a steam train, river boat and bus around Paignton, Dartmouth and Totnes on this famous and award winning tour which runs from March to November.
+Take a steam train, river boat and bus around Paignton, Dartmouth and Totnes on the Round Robin.
+This is a famous, award-winning tour which runs from March to November.

 National Trust Properties

-If you want to arrive by car you must book your parking space in advance a day or two ahead of your visit.
-This can be done by calling 01803 842382.
-You can find out other ways to arrive by clicking on the link to the National Trust website below:
+Parking is limited at Greenway so you need to book a parking space in advance of your visit.
+Book ahead as it is very popular.
+Book by phone on 01803 842382.
+Or see other ways to arrive by clicking on the link to the National Trust website below:

 Coleton Fishacre is a wonderful Arts & Craft house situated in stunning 24 acre gardens.
 It was the former home of the D’Oyly Carte family and is now a National Trust property.